rose-tool/roset/README.md

 The first disclosure of ROSE-T, under another name (RS4LK), was made during an "ITNOG on the road" meeting on April 19, 2023 in Pisa, Italy.
 The [slides](https://www.prado.it/wp-content/uploads/Routing-Security-for-lazy-kids.pdf) show an initial outline of the work in collaboration with researcher [Mariano Scazzariello](https://github.com/Skazza94).
 After months of effort, scholar [Tommaso Caiazzi](https://github.com/tcaiazzi) also joined the project, and today it has resulted in a software product based on a method that places logical formalism alongside emulation tools.

-It allows to ensure that a certain router configuration is MANRS-compliant to the [Network Operator Guidelines](https://www.manrs.org/netops/).
+ROSE-T allows to ensure that a certain router configuration is MANRS-compliant to the [Network Operator Guidelines](https://www.manrs.org/netops/).

 Specifically, ROSE-T performs the check for validating the following actions of MANRS:
 - Action 1: **Filtering** -> Prevent propagation of incorrect routing information.